-Total Australian ODS emissions (CFCs, HCFCs, halons, methyl bromide, carbon tetrachloride, methyl chloroform, both ODP- and GWP-weighted), with and without non-Montreal Protocol chlorocarbon are shown in Figure 18.
+Total Australian ODS emissions (CFCs, HCFCs, halons, methyl bromide, carbon tetrachloride, methyl chloroform, both ODP- and GWP-weighted), and Montreal Protocol controlled ODS emissions are both shown in Figure 16.
 From 1995-1998, emissions are based on Cape Grim GC-ECD data for the major CFCs (CFC-11, -12, -113), methyl chloroform and carbon tetrachloride.
-From 1999 the emissions for all species are calculated from Cape Grim GC-ECD and GC-MS data, except for perchloroethylene whose GC-MS observations commenced in 2004 (1995 to 2003 perchloroethylene emissions are assumed equal to 2005 emissions) and trichloroethylene whose GC-MS observations commenced in 2011.
+From 1999 the emissions for all species are calculated from Cape Grim GC-ECD and GC-MS data, except for perchloroethylene for which GC-MS observations commenced in 2004 (1995 to 2003 perchloroethylene emissions are assumed equal to 2005 emissions) and trichloroethylene whose GC-MS observations commenced in 2011.
 In previous reports, trichloroethylene observations were reported back to 2005, but these earlier trichloroethylene data have now been assessed as unreliable.